Introduction and overview

 Legislation

 In addition to the above advantages of accessible websites, there are also legal requirements for implementing accessibility.
 Most recently, the BFSG (German Accessibility Strengthening Act) was promulgated in the process.
 It will come into effect on June 28, 2025.
-For the first time, private economic actors will be required to comply with accessibility requirements if their products or services fall within the scope of this law.
+For the first time, private market players will be required to comply with accessibility requirements if their products or services fall within the scope of the Act.

 What is accessibility?